-The Competition and Markets Authority (CMA) has launched an investigation into the cost of funerals after concerns that large price hikes are hitting people when they are at their most vulnerable.
+The Competition and Markets Authority (CMA) has decided to do a full investigation into the funerals sector after concerns that large price hikes are hitting people when they are at their most vulnerable.

-The CMA launched a market study into the funerals sector six months ago.
-The report it issued recently show that for over ten years, both funeral director services and crematoria services have issued above inflation price rises, which do not appear to be justified by cost increases or quality improvements.
-Because of what the CMA found, it’s now launched a full investigation.
+The CMA launched a Market Study (in conjunction with Age UK and the Money Advice Service) of the funerals sector, and published an interim report in November 2018.
+The report indicated, amongst other things, that for over ten years, both funeral director services and crematoria services have issued above inflation price rises, which do not appear to be justified by cost increases or quality improvements.
+This report has been consulted on and the decision has been taken by the CMA to progress to a full investigation.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.